-3 An Overview of Enterprise
+3. An Overview of Enterprise

-In Enterprise, the interactions of processes in a parallel computation are described using an analogy based on the parallelism in a business organization [20].
+In Enterprise, the interactions of processes in a parallel computation are described using an analogy based on the parallelism in a business organization [LLM92].
 Since business enterprises coordinate many asynchronous individuals and groups, the analogy is beneficial to understanding and reducing the complexity of parallel programs.
-Inconsistent parallel terminology (such as masterslave, pipelines or divide-and-conquer) is replaced with more familiar business terms (assets called departments, receptionists, individuals, divisions, and representatives).
+Inconsistent parallel terminology (master-slave, pipelines, divide-and-conquer, etc.) is replaced with more familiar business terms (assets called departments, receptionists, individuals, divisions, representatives, etc.).
 Every sequential procedure that will execute concurrently is assigned an asset type that determines its parallel behavior.
-The user code for each of these procedures is sequential C, but a procedure call to such an asset is automatically translated into a message send by Enterprise.
+The user code for each of these procedures is sequential C, but a procedure call to such an asset is automatically translated to a message send by Enterprise.